top of page

 Human Taxidermy & Death Photography

-Pursuits such as butterfly collecting and taxidermy gained popular favor as a way to bring the outdoors indoors, for fun, mental health or objects of study.
-Taxidermy was no longer the domain of professionals, as amateurs and hobbyists stitched, stretched and stuffed everything from fish to wildlife to pets.
+Pursuits such as butterfly collecting and taxidermy gain popular favor as a way to bring the outdoors indoors, for fun, mental health or study.
+Taxidermy is no longer the domain of professionals.
+Amateurs and hobbyists stitch, stretch and stuff everything from wildlife to pets.

-The inquiring Victorian mind was not satisfied with wild animals or beloved pets.
-Interest turned to stuffing dead relatives.
-Human taxidermy aroused the imagination of scientists, philosophers and writers.
+It's not long before interest turns to stuffing dead relatives.
+Human taxidermy arouses the imagination of scientists, philosophers and writers.

-In 1820, Sarah Bowdich, an English author, zoologist, botanist and explorer produced a taxidermy manual discussing the difficulties in use of taxidermy on humans, among other topics.
-The book went through six editions until 1843.
+In 1820, Sarah Bowdich Lee, an English author, zoologist, botanist and explorer produces a taxidermy manual discussing the difficulties in use of taxidermy on humans, among other topics.
+The book goes through six editions up to 1843.

-While human taxidermy was expensive and rare, the trend of death photography zoomed.
-People often took pictures with the deceased, posing with the person, dressing and seating the corpse at the dinner table as if still alive.
+While human taxidermy is expensive and rare, the trend of death photography zooms.
+People often take pictures with the deceased, posing with the person, dressing and even seating the corpse at the dinner table as if still alive.

 Rigor mortis sets in after about 2 hours in the facial muscles, and leaves 24 hours after death, about the same time maggots start to hatch.
 A body smells of escaping gasses and rotting flesh after a few days, depending on climate, so time is limited.

-Both human death photography and taxidermy were seen as a way to preserve the memory of the person, especially one much beloved.
-In terms of the occult or supernatural, it could also be a conduit to communication with the dead.
+Both human death photography and taxidermy are seen as a way to preserve the memory of the person, especially one much beloved.
+In terms of the occult or supernatural, it can also be a conduit to communication with the dead.

 Recent Posts